ztimson/webstorage-decorators/README.md

 # WebStorage Decorators
 A Javascript library that adds property decorators to sync a class property with the local or session storage.
+Useful for persisting themes or local settings over reloads or maintaining filters/search options in the current user session.

 ## Quick Setup
  1. Install with: `npm install --save webstorage-decorators`